-CFOI uses the Local Area Unemployment Statistics (LAUS) data to calculate state rates, because the CPS does not produce employment estimates by state.
+CFOI uses the Local Area Unemployment Statistics (LAUS) data to calculate state rates.

-State industry rates are not directly comparable to national industry rates.
-Due to the difference in the way LAUS and CPS calculate their employment data, state rates include government workers in their respective industry sector and are not broken out separately, both the numerator and denominator include a different group of workers than that of the national rates.
+State industry rates are not directly comparable with national industry rates.
+Because of the difference in the way LAUS and national CPS calculate their employment data-state rates include government workers in their respective industry sector and are not broken out separately-both the numerator and denominator include a different group of workers than that of the national rates.

-If users decide to add up all the states in one industry and average out their rates to compare it to the national average, they will not get the national average due to this data difference, with the all-ownership/state rates most likely being slightly higher because of the added fatal injuries and different employment data.
-For more information on fatal injury rates and how they can be used, see our Frequently Asked Question on Rates.
+If users decide to add up all the states in one industry and average out their rates to compare it with the national average, they will not get the national average as a result of this data difference, with the all-ownership/state rates most likely being slightly higher because of the added fatal injuries and different employment data.